At Foster, we’re in the business of helping writers succeed online.

 Customization & Flexibility

-Ghost comes with a handful of beautiful, diverse themes built in.
-You can install them in one click, and already have something that looks meaningfully different from a Substack newsletter or Medium publication.
-But that’s just the tip of the iceberg.
+Ghost comes with several beautiful, diverse themes.
+Official themes are free to use, you can install them in one click, and you’ll already have something that looks meaningfully different from a Substack newsletter or Medium publication.

 There’s also a growing ecosystem of third party Ghost themes—both free and paid—that give you vastly more options for building your own unique, vibrant corner of the internet.